PrestaShop/prestashop.github.io/content/news/public-oss-demo/2024/live-update-june-2024.md

 tags: [contribute, event, community, live-update]
 ---

-On June 20th, 2024, we hosted the fifth Live Update of the year.
-We had the opportunity to talk about PrestaShop 9 and get to know the team that is working on, among other things, the PrestaShop autoupgrade module.
+On June 19th, 2024, we hosted the fifth Live Update of the year.
+We had the opportunity to talk about PrestaShop 9 and get to know the team working on, among other things, the PrestaShop autoupgrade module.

 ## PrestaShop Live Update - June 2024

 During this Live Update, we had the opportunity to meet the Seamless Upgrade & Extensibility team, who are actively involved in various projects within the PrestaShop ecosystem.
 One of their key focuses is the development of the PrestaShop [autoupgrade](https://github.com/PrestaShop/autoupgrade) module, which plays a crucial role in system upgrades.
 The team shared their recent achievements, discussed their vision, and addressed challenges.
-At the end of Live Update, we had a Q&A session where we addressed questions from the community.
+At the end of the Live Update, we had a Q&A session where we addressed questions from the community.

 {{< youtube QeVNLHY1Onc >}}